MauleshRaval/swagger-petstore-js/docs/StoreApi.md

 var api = new SwaggerPetstore.StoreApi()

-var orderId = "orderId_example"; // [String] ID of the order that needs to be deleted
+var orderId = "orderId_example"; // {String} ID of the order that needs to be deleted

 var callback = function(error, data, response) {